 Results are returned as verbose JSON documents so that you can view document construction and content, in entirety.
 You can use query expressions, shown in the examples, to limit which fields are returned.

 Documents are composed of all fields marked as Retrievable in the index.
 To view index attributes in the portal, click realestate-us-sample in the Indexes list on the search overview page.

 Free-form queries, similar to what you might enter in a commercial web browser, are useful for testing an end-user experience.
 For example, assuming the built-in realestate sample index, you could enter "Seattle apartments lake washington", and then you can use Ctrl-F to find terms within the search results.

-Query and filter expressions must be articulated in a syntax supported by Azure Search.
+Query and filter expressions must be articulated in a syntax supported by Azure Cognitive Search.
 The default is a simple syntax, but you can optionally use full Lucene for more powerful queries.
 Filter expressions are an OData syntax.

 The following resources provide additional query syntax information and examples.